robbert-vdh/nih-plug/README.md

   has mostly been tested through Wine with [yabridge](https://github.com/robbert-vdh/yabridge).
-- See the [`Plugin`](src/plugin.rs) trait's documentation for an incomplete list of the functionlaity that has currently not yet been implemented.
+- See the [`Plugin`](src/plugin.rs) trait's documentation for an incomplete list of the functionality that has currently not yet been implemented.

 ### Building